robinscholz/svelte-inline-svg/README.md

 ```

 ### attributes
-Attributes set via the `attributes` prop will overwrite any attributes that may be inlined in the `src`.
+Attributes which are directly set, will overwrite any attributes that may be inlined in the `src`.

+> **WARNING**: Make sure you only set [valid attributes](https://developer.mozilla.org/de/docs/Web/SVG/Attribute)

 ``` html
 <script>